cmwaura/sg-cron-datapoint/README.md

 ## Settings

-A `settings.yml` file must exist in the `pi-datapoint-localinstall` directory with at least one Shotgun Site and its associated settings defined, like this:
+A `settings.yml` file must exist in the `sg-cron-datapoint` directory with at least one Shotgun Site and its associated settings defined, like this:

 ```
 https://example.shotgunstudio.com:
-  script_name: pi-datapoint-localinstall.py
+  script_name: sg-cron-datapoint.py
   script_key: 123thisisafakescriptkeyexample456
   data_point_entity: CustomNonProjectEntity??
   to_track: